-As of October 31, 2021, the Fund held 78.0% of its net assets in first and second-lien leveraged loans, 71.7% of its net assets in high-yield corporate debt, 0.1% of its net assets in preferred stock, and 2.4% of its net assets in common stock.
-KIO's investments represented obligations and equity interests in 135 positions across a diverse group of industries.
-The top ten issuers represented 47.7% of the Fund's net assets, while the top five industry groups represented 58.8% of the Fund's net assets.
-The Fund's Securities and Exchange Commission 30-day yield was 5.2%.
+As of October 31, 2022, the Fund held 71.5% of its net assets in first and second-lien leveraged loans, 88.1% of its net assets in high-yield corporate debt, 2.8% of its net assets in equities and other investments.
+KIO's investments represented obligations and equity interests in 139 positions across a diverse group of industries.
+The top ten issuers represented 49.3% of the Fund's net assets while the top five industry groups represented 67.7% of the Fund's net assets.
+The Fund's Securities and Exchange Commission 30-day yield was 16.43%.